bagnalla/functors-monads/README.md

 In the end we get the state monad without ever defining it explicitly :D (from the adjunction of the reader and product functors).

-NOTE: this library assumes functional extensionality.
+NOTE: this library assumes function extensionality.

 test.v contains a few small example state monad programs and proofs about them.